 What do you get when you mix pasta, Italian sausage, roasted bell peppers, spinach, cream, and more?
 A yummy Tuscan sausage pasta recipe that’s delicious and quick — ready in 30 minutes!

 Remember travel?
 Yeahhhhhh, me too.

-I’ve enjoyed out Summer of Road Trips, but I am especially longing for international travel, like when my mom and I were lucky enough to go to Italy a few years back.
+I’ve enjoyed our Summer of Road Trips, but I am especially longing for international travel, like when my mom and I were lucky enough to go to Italy a few years back.
 If I close my eyes I can remember the smell and feel of the pasta dough as we rolled and cut our own ravioli in an Italian kitchen.
 For a taste of it, try my Ravioli Alfredo Bake with Spinach and Bacon, so good!

 I’d love to pack my bags and hop on the next flight across the Atlantic but seeing as how that is not a real possibility right now, I’m going to have to do the next best thing, which is to bring some of those delicious food memories back by making a wonderful Tuscan sausage pasta recipe in my own kitchen.

 And that’s not so bad, right?
 It’s definitely cheaper, though the view of my couch is slightly less exciting than my view of the Mediterranean!

 Why this Recipe Works

 Just a few reasons why this quick, creamy Tuscan Sausage Pasta recipe is one of my favs!